A History of LGBTQIA+ and Pride Month Marketing

 Photo: Oliviero Toscani

-Fashion company Benetton has always been known for their provocative ad placements, but their 1991 “Blanket” campaign, which depicted a nude, lesbian couple wrapped holding a baby while wrapped in the titular blanket, was a true needle-moving moment for LGBTQIA+ marketing efforts.
+Fashion company Benetton has always been known for its provocative ad placements.
+Still, their 1991 “Blanket” campaign, which depicted a nude, lesbian couple wrapped in a blanket while holding a baby, was a true game-changer for LGBTQIA+ marketing efforts.

 Subaru